harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Intro to function parameters/arguments
 ### Function parameters and arguments
-- A **function parameter** is a variable used in the header of a function which is initialized with a value provided by the caller of the function.
+- A <mark class="hltr-trippy">function parameter</mark> is a variable used in the header of a function which is initialized with a value provided by the caller of the function.
 - For example:

 ```C++